raspberrypilearning/sleep-tracker/en/step_2.md

 ### Opening MakeCode

-To get started creating your micro:bit project, you will need to open the MakeCode editor.
+To start creating your micro:bit project, you need to open the MakeCode editor.

 --- task ---